 Speaking of the penalties of black hat online reputation management, let’s go over what exactly can happen if you try these tricky tactics.
 On Google and other search engines, spam is dealt with swiftly and with a heavy hand.
 They do not take kindly to spammers clogging up search engine results or trying to unfairly game the system, so you should not expect any mercy if black hat tactics are uncovered.

 At the very least, spam websites and links to spam content will be buried or outright removed from search engine results.
 Websites with questionable link tactics may drop in rankings as well, as the search engine will question even legitimate links received by the website.
 And those with serious spam or black hat SEO tactics may be completely banned from Google, meaning your website won’t show up on the search engine at all.
 Note: that leaves your reputation wide open for negative results to take over in your absence.

-Review websites don’t take kindly to black hat online reputation management tactics, either.
+Review websites don’t take kindly to black hat online reputation management techniques, either.
 Most websites will filter fake reviews, and those that are discovered buying or otherwise manufacturing reviews may be removed from the service or have access to the account cut off.

 Black hat online reputation management can land you in court

 Getting banned by Google or Yelp sounds bad enough, but they could be the least of your worries if you’re caught red handed engaging in certain black hat reputation management techniques.
 State attorney generals and the FTC, among others, have gotten involved in fake reviews and other poorly advised online reputation management tactics.